wilsonmar/wilsonmar.github.io/shop/index.md

    [_] Valuables such as passport and currency I put in a <strong>internal wallet</strong> I wear under my shirt.

-   With locks is a trade-off sacrifice of quick easy access to glasses, water.
+   Locks are a trade-off sacrifice of quick easy access to glasses, water.

 <a name="SunProtection"></a>